Numerical wetting benchmarks -- advancing the plicRDF-isoAdvector unstructured Volume-of-Fluid (VOF) method: Droplet spreading on a flat surface

 \subsubsection{Convergence study}

 A mesh convergence study for the wetted area is conducted with four levels of mesh refinement with 10,\ 16,\ 20,\ and 40 cells per droplet radius.\ The results shown in \cref{fig:mesh-convergence-study-water_glycerol_50}, illustrate a convergent behavior of the water-glycerol droplet with respect to the stationary state at $\theta_e=50$°.\ For a coarser mesh (cells per radius=$10$), an overshoot in the wetted area curve is observed because of the numerical dissipation being small on a coarse mesh.
 With numerical slip, any overshoot would disappear with mesh refinement (as observed in \cref{fig:mesh-convergence-study-water_glycerol_50}), as the contact line would not be able to move in the limit $\Delta x \rightarrow 0$ ($\Delta x$ is the mesh cell size).
-Similar convergent behavior with respect to the stationary state is observed for the water-glycerol droplet with $\theta_e=110$° (see~\cref{fig:mesh-convergence-study-water_glycerol_110}).\ In contrast to this behavior, water droplets exhibit oscillatory spreading behavior (see ~\cref{fig:mesh-convergence-study-water_50,fig:mesh-convergence-study-water_110}), taking longer to reach equilibrium, but ultimately converge towards the stationary state.
+Similar convergent behavior with respect to the stationary state is observed for the water-glycerol droplet with $\theta_e=110$° (see~\cref{fig:mesh-convergence-study-water_glycerol_110}).\ In contrast to this behavior, water droplets exhibit oscillatory spreading behavior (see ~\cref{fig:mesh-convergence-study-water_50,fig:mesh-convergence-study-water_110}).